jesperbjerke/laravel-api-query-builder/README.md

 # Laravel ApiQueryBuilder

-A library to enable the frontend to query models in a very dynamic way, mimicking the Eloquent ORM.
+A library to enable clients to query models in a very dynamic way, mimicking the Eloquent ORM.

 ## Installation